hannacodes/RockBottom/README.md

 ## How we built it
 We built this entirely in python, using the python games api: pygame.
 We used the gui framework made for pygame, called pygame_gui, to help us create interactive, responsive buttons that allowed for a simple, but efficent GUI.
+Finally, we used the movie, or video framework, OpenCV, to help us implement an animated cutscene.

 ---